Converting a Framer Boost Template to React

 type Story = StoryObj<typeof Button>;

-- Now, you can create individual stories for each variant of your component.
-Each story is an object with an
+1. Now, you can create individual stories for each variant of your component.
+Each story is an object with an args property that specifies the props for that variant.
+In this case, stories are created for each combination of size and intent prop values.

 1